-Poveglia Island in Italy is claimed to be hunted to such an extent that access by the public is banned.
+- Danger!
+Haunted places !!! -Poveglia Island in Italy is claimed to be haunted to such an extent that access by the public is banned.

 For instance, an Italian Cat in 2011 inherited above 10 million Euros after the owner who was 94 years old passed away.
 This inheritance made the cat the world’s third richest animal.
 However, even in Italy, cats cannot inherit properties or money directly.
 There is a Trustee who is left in charge of taking care of the animal.
 We’ve seen the Aristocats, and we know that trustees are not always trustworthy, but that was in Paris, right?

 - Gold Fish rights in Italy – Goldfish also have rights – at least in Rome where they have the right not to live in round bowls following the ‘Fish Empathy Project.’

 - Truffle dogs – As we have always heard truffles are hunted by female pigs because the truffles remind them of some piggy male sex hormone.
 The trouble is that the truffle sows don’t stop there, having found them they like to eat them too.
 Truffles can bring thousands of euro per kg but only if not pre-eaten by a pig.
 So truffle hunting humans are turning to the sniffing-out skills of the Italian truffling dog : ‘Lagotto Romagnolo’.

 Are Italians Superstitious? – oh, yes they are

 The Italians are said to be one of the world’s most superstitious peoples.
 Here are some of their quirks.